 We have sent an inquiry about this to Ottobock and will report back if/when we receive a reply.

-In the meantime, if you are shopping for a microprocessor ankle, this is another feature worth exploring with a prosthetist.
-The microprocessor ankles/feet on the market use a surprisingly wide array of strategies to solve the problem of varied terrains.
+In the meantime, if you are shopping for a bionic foot/ankle, this is another feature worth exploring with a prosthetist.
+The bionic feet/ankles on the market use a surprisingly wide array of strategies to solve the problem of varied terrains.
 Common sense suggests that some strategies may be more effective than others for specific users.

 Electric Power for Push-Off